 Wooden stairs lead up from the ground floor to the first floor hall, which contains a dresser and shelving, for drinks storage and presentation.
 The main reception rooms of the house are accessed from the hall:

 - Living room: A large, dual aspect room, with a high ceiling, traditional coving and a real fire.
+There is a flatscreen TV, with an integrated DVD player and full Sky package.
 Three large floor to ceiling sash windows provide stunning views across and up the glen.
 Contains comfy seating for 16.

 - Dining room: Another large room, with a high ceiling, oak floor, decorative fireplace and two large floor to ceiling sash windows, with lovely views across the glen.
 Contains six oak tables, which fit together to make one large table, which comfortably seats 16.